 Eduardo Izq is one of my favorites.
 He’s built an impressive portfolio of natural light portraits of local models and dancers.
 Eduardo takes the idea of natural portraits to an extreme, often photographing his models without make-up.
 He photographs beautiful women in an unconventional way that concentrates on capturing character.
 As a result his portraits are beautiful in a deeper, more fundamental way.

-You can see Eduardo’s work at his Flickr page (NSFW), his Facebook page and in my interview with Eduardo about his ballerina portraits (archived website).
+You can see some of his work work in my interview with Eduardo about his ballerina portraits.

 Further reading: How to Shoot Natural Light Portraits Successfully